Panzer World Galient

 Panzer World Galient (機甲界ガリアン, Kikōkai Garian) is a 1984 Japanese fantasy and science fiction anime television series produced by Sunrise.
 It was directed by Ryōsuke Takahashi and written by Sōji Yoshikawa with mechanical design by Kunio Okawara and Yutaka Izubuchi.
 It aired on Nippon Television in Japan from October 5, 1984, to March 29, 1985, lasted up to 25 episodes.
 It is the third installment of the Takahashi Mecha Trilogy, following both Armored Trooper Votoms and Fang of the Sun Dougram, respectively.

 Plot

 Set in the medieval-looking fantasy world of Arst, Prince Jordy Volder takes up the fight against the conqueror Marder.
 Jordy uses the legendary giant robot "panzer" Galient, which is one of many panzers preserved underground for millennia.
 Using an army of advanced robot panzers, Marder is conquering Arst in preparation to dominate the Crescent Galaxy.

+20,000 years ago, The Federation of Advanced Civilizations gave up violence, buried all their weapons beneath the planet Arst, and then teleported to another galaxy to live risk-free lives on artificial planets.
+The people became totally apathetic, not even caring about self-preservation, and mindlessly perform society's functions with no feeling at all.
+A handful of their citizens are Inspectors, people who monitor nonadvanced civilizations for trouble by going down to the surface covertly.
+About 12 years ago, Mardoul attempted an unsuccessful coup to try and rally the Lacplate people (of the Federation) to throw off their stupor and become a red-blooded conquering species again and was exiled with his followers to the now middle ages-style Arst.

+Mardoul quickly conquers Arst with his advanced technology and digs up Arst looking for the buried weapons of yesteryear.
+Jordy Vorder, crown prince of the conquered Vorder Kingdom, trains under his father's top retainer to defeat Mardoul and retake his birthright.
+A chance discovery of the buried mecha Galient, most powerful of all the buried weaopns, This power lets Jordy defend the White Valley against repeated attacks by Mardoul's army.
+Hilmocha tricks Jordy into following her to Mardoul's digsite by kidnapping his love interest Chururu, where he learns more of Mardoul's conspiracy as well as meeting the thief Window.
+Hilmocha takes her findings to her Federation superiors, who decree she has violated a non-intervention law and plan on executing her.
+She escapes and continues to help the rebel army.
+Jordy discovers his mother is still alive, exactly how she was on the night of the conquest, and makes a failed attempt to rescue her.
+Mardoul asks Jordy to switch sides, Jordy successfully escapes.